Putin vows payback after confirmation of Egypt plane bomb

 Russia began air strikes in Syria at the end of September.
 It has always said its main target is Islamic State, but most of its bombs in the past hit territory held by other groups opposed to its ally, President Bashar al-Assad.

-A French defence official said Russia’s realisation that its plane had been felled by a bomb was a wake-up call for Moscow.
+A French defense official said Russia’s realization that its plane had been felled by a bomb was a wake-up call for Moscow.

 “What’s changed is less that France has changed, but that Russia has,” said the official.
 “Russia has acknowledged that the plane was an attack carried out by Daesh (Islamic State).
 Russia ... is now beginning to say to itself that Daesh is also its enemy and has to be hit.”